TruFaaS/TruFaaS-Sample-Client-App/README.md

 2. Build and deploy the TruFaaS version of Fission.
 3. Run the command ```kubectl port-forward svc/router 31314:80 -n fission``` on a terminal.
 Make sure that it continues to run while you use this application.
 4. Create the Fission environment relevant to the programming language of the function.
+   - For JS, run ```fission env create --name python --image fission/python-env:latest --builder fission/python-builder:latest``` in the terminal.
-   - For JS (which is used in the sample application), run ```fission env create --name nodejs --image fission/node-env``` in the terminal.
+   - For Python, run ```fission env create --name node --image fission/node-env``` in the terminal.

 ### Running the API
 1. Open a terminal inside the source folder.